KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

     executable that produces the output you are currently reading.
  4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.

+If that doesn't work, and if you get a connection error, then docker is not picking up web proxy details.
+Solve this by editing `/etc/default/docker` and setting `http_proxy` to `http://www-proxy.scss.tcd.ie:8080/`.
+Restart the docker service with `/etc/init.d/docker restart`.

 To try something more ambitious, you can run an Ubuntu container with: